ED-IP/Milestone-4-project/README.md

 - Brave Browser Version 1.28.106 Chromium: 92.0.4515.159 (Official Build) (64-bit) Windows
 - Firefox 91.0.2 (64-bit) Windows

+The mobile version of the web has been tested with the developers tools for the previously listed desktop Browsers

 -   #### User Goals

     1. As a User, I want to be able to buy book: